hdinsight/hdinsight.github.io/hbase/hbase-rest-not-responding-requests.md

        sudo service hdinsight-hbrest restart

 Note that this command will stop HBase Region Server on the same host.
-You can either manually start HBase Region Server through Ambari, or let Ambari auto-restart functionality to recover HBase Region Server automatically.
+You can either manually start HBase Region Server through Ambari, or let Ambari auto-restart functionality recover HBase Region Server automatically.